 Banks and credit unions make a fortune off credit cards.
-In fact, according to a 2012 report to the Congress on the profitability of credit cards, banks make more money from credit cards than from any other banking activity.
+In fact, according to a 2012 report to Congress on the profitability of credit cards, banks make more money from credit cards than from any other banking activity.
 So the competition for creditworthy consumers is brutal.
-Credit card issuers want your business and are willing to invest big bucks in order to buy your loyalty.
+Credit card issuers want your business and are willing to invest big bucks to buy your loyalty.

 There are two basic types of credit card rewards programs: miles/points and cash-back.

 - Miles/points programs give customers a point – or more – for every dollar spent.
 You can then use those points to buy things from sellers affiliated with the rewards program.
 For instance, if you have a Hilton HHonors Visa Signature® card, you could spend your points on free stays at a Hilton hotel and many other perks.
 The value of a point or mile varies, but it’s generally safe to consider each point as a cent.
 So if you have 20,000 points, you have around $200 to spend.